 In addition, you can, at any time, delete your DNA Results and DNA Reports from the Website by using the delete function from the "Manage DNA kits" page on the Website, or request MyHeritage Customer Support to do this for you.

 Please note that where you or we delete content or your account, copies of that information may remain viewable elsewhere to the extent any such copy has been shared with others, was otherwise distributed pursuant to your privacy settings, or was copied or stored by other users.

-Backup copies: Some removed and deleted information may persist in backup copies for a limited time for our internal business purposes but will not be available to others.
-However, in most cases deletion is permanent and if you request information to be removed, it may not be restored later.
+Backup copies: Removed and deleted information may persist in backup copies for a limited time for our internal business purposes but it will not be available to you or other Users.

 How may you modify or delete information on the Website?

 Any member may modify his/her personal information, including password, by logging into the Website, visiting the member profile via Account > My profile, and editing it, to update the information therein.
 At any time, members may modify or delete information and content items such as news articles and photos which they personally have posted to their site.

 At any time you may delete information that you have posted on the family site.
 As site manager you can also delete all information and content that other site members have posted on your family site.
 As a site member, you can delete information that the site manager or other site members have posted about you.